Utkarsh-eigensecure/bcdr-reminder-v2/README.md

 ##📥 Installation
 - For Claude.ai Users
-- Download the latest release: csv-data-summarizer.zip
+- Download the latest release: BCDR-Reminder-v2.zip
 - Go to Claude.ai → Settings → Capabilities → Skills
 - Upload the zip file
 - Enable the skill